mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/learning-and-development.md

 We’ve partnered with Bravely to offer full-time staff an opportunity to engage with industry experts through a tailored, on-demand coaching program.
 Coaching is an impactful way for individuals to drive their growth and development but it requires an investment of time and energy; it’s a benefit that's ideal for individuals who are open to change and feedback.

-All full-time staff are eligible for **two 45-minute** on-demand, coaching sessions in FY25.
 These personalized coaching sessions are intended to advance learning and growth, and provide meaningful support to staff to drive transformational change.
 Bravely users will also have access to exclusive monthly webinars on a variety of workplace skills topics, and a digital content library for self-directed development through the Bravely platform.

 #### Use Cases